 McCormick offering free Old Bay tattoos, Preakness tickets

-BALTIMORE -- Many of us Marylanders can confidently say we're big fans of McCormick & Company's classic Old Bay Seasoning, but how far does that devotion go?
+BALTIMORE -- Many Marylanders say they're big fans of McCormick & Company's classic Old Bay Seasoning, but how far does that devotion go?

 The spice company wants to find out by offering free Old Bay tattoos in celebration of Preakness week.
 Yes, permanent tattoos.